-Each participating host (wind tunnel) schedules and organizes one 10-round competition per month independently on any given date, following the logistical WTL guidelines and applying the four WTL categories (AAA - AA - A - Rookie).
+Each participating host (wind tunnel) is aiming at scheduling and organizing one 10-round competition per month independently on any given date, following the logistical WTL guidelines and applying the four WTL categories (AAA - AA - A - Rookie).
 The competition draw will be provided timely by the WTL.